Yoruba people: Nigeria

-The Yorubas are the main ethnic groups in the Nigerian states of Ekiti, Ogun, Ondo, Osun, Kwara · Oyo, Lagos, and the Western Third of Kogi State, and can be found as a minority population to varying proportions in; Delta State, and Edo.
+The Yorubas are the main ethnic group in the Nigerian states of Ekiti, Ogun, Ondo, Osun, Kwara, Oyo, Lagos, and in the Western Third of Kogi State, and can be found as a minority population to varying proportions in Delta and Edo.

 Togo

 Estimates of the Yoruba in Togo vary from around 500,000 to 600,000 people.
 There are both immigrant Yoruba communities from Nigeria, and indigenous ancestral Yoruba communities living in Togo.
 Footballer Emmanuel Adebayor is an example of a Togolese from an immigrant Yoruba background.
 Indigenous Yoruba communities in Togo, however can be found in the Togolese departments of Plateaux Region, Anie, Ogou and Est-Mono prefectures; Centrale Region (Tchamba Prefecture).
 The chief Yoruba cities or towns in Togo are: Atakpame, Anié, Morita (Moretan), Ofe, Elavagnon, Goubi, Kambole, Akpare, Kamina.

 West Africa (other)

 The Yoruba in Burkina Faso are numbered around 77,000 people, and around 80,000 in Niger.
 In the Ivory Coast, they are concentrated in the cities of Abidjan (Treichville, Adjamé), Bouake, Korhogo, Grand Bassam and Gagnoa where they are mostly employed in retail at major markets.
 Otherwise known as "Anago traders", they dominate certain sectors of the retail economy and number at least 135,000 people.